Constitution

 The Society will achieve its mission by accomplishing the following objectives:

-• Creating and supporting an international network of researchers in the areas of public management and public policy implementation that emphasizes multi-disciplinary and inter-disciplinary research
+- Creating and supporting an international network of researchers in the areas of public management, public administration and public policy implementation that emphasises multi-disciplinary and inter-disciplinary research

-• Wherever possible, encouraging and supporting research, and especially cross-national and comparative research, that illuminates the nature of public management and public policy implementation in an international context
+- Wherever possible, encouraging and supporting research, and especially cross-national and comparative research, that illuminates the nature of public management, public administration and public policy implementation in an international context

-• Supporting the dissemination of these new research findings and theory both through the adopted journal of the Society (Public Management Review) and by establishing other publication and research dissemination processes (such as special editions of other journals, edited books, workshops, etc.)
+- Supporting the dissemination of these new research findings and theory both through the affiliated journals of the Society (Public Management Review) and by establishing other publication and research dissemination processes (such as special issues in other journals, edited books, workshops, etc.)

-The first Annual General Meeting of the Society shall delegate power to the EB to pursue the successful achievement of these objectives.
+The first Annual General Meeting (AGM) of the Society shall delegate power to the Executive Board (EB) to pursue the successful achievement of these objectives.

-1. The organization of IRSPM will consist of an elected Executive Board (EB) and individual members.
+1. The organization of IRSPM will consist of an Executive Board (EB) and individual members.
+The Executive Board shall be composed of both elected and appointed members.
+Elected members have a representative function and oversee, as well as contribute to, the general governance and activities of the Society.
+Appointed members are selected for roles requiring specialized competencies and expertise.
 The affairs of IRSPM shall be governed by an Executive Board (EB) whose role will be to guide the strategic and operational policies and direction of the Society.
-As such it will manage, control, and direct all activities of the Society, including its committees, the disbursement of its funds, organization of international conferences as well as the determination and implementation of the Board’s decisions.
+As such, it will manage, control, and direct all activities of the Society, including its committees, the disbursement of its funds, organization of international conferences, as well as the determination and implementation of the Board’s decisions.

 (a) North American region